cuelee/pleio/README.md

 # PLEIO
-Pleiotropic Locus Exploration and Interpretation using Optimal test(pleio)
+Pleiotropic Locus Exploration and Interpretation using Optimal test

 `pleio` is a command line tool for performinig meta-analysis of multiple GWAS summary statistics.